Credit where Credit is Due

 You know, there's been two men of "the cloth" - yes, there are many others, but these two men by far stand out to me the most - that I've grown to greatly respect and admire in my life.
 The first was a Prostestant/Non-Denominational pastor who I had the pleasure of being a member of his church from roughly 2005 through 2010.
 So much so that after that man retired from the pastorate, it really threw me into a tailspin for a few years following his retirement.
 That's how much I loved and cared for this man.
 Why is that?
 Because he believed and taught from his heart based on what he received from the Holy Spirit as evidenced by his powerful yet humble sermons.

-The second is the Catholic priest whom I delivered "the letter" to (see the The Journey of Two Lost Souls page for full details) back in the summer of last year (2021).
+The second is the Catholic priest whom I delivered "the letter" to (see the The Journey of Two Lost Souls (First Letter to the Catholic Priest) page) for full details) back in the summer of last year (2021).
 The odd thing is I actually know very little about the man himself, but his humility and meekness shine through like nothing else.
 As Saint Francis of Assisi was quoted as saying, “Preach the gospel at all times.
 Use words only when necessary.”

 Most importantly, I pray that the words I type are humble, or at least perceived as humble, because IMHO, humility is probably the hardest virtue that many of us struggle with at times (or at least I know I do).
 So much so that I have to set a reminder to pop up from time-to-time just to annoy me into asking myself, "Self, is what I'm doing at this moment being done out of humility and love, or do you have another, more selfish ambition/intention at play"?
 And if I can't answer that question honestly, then it's time for me to step aside from my writing for a bit until I get my "head straight" and answer that question sincerely and honestly before I get back to my writing.